OpenVR-Advanced-Settings/OpenVR-AdvancedSettings/Readme.md

 The above two solutions are workarounds to a bug in the OpenVR API.

 After doing one of the above workarounds, when SteamVR starts click the menu -> Settings -> Controller Binding.
+You can also visit [this](127.0.0.1:8998/dashboard/controllerbinding.html) site in your internet browser.
+It's the same as the built in SteamVR bindings menu.
+SteamVR must be running for it to work.

 By default no buttons are bound.